NguyenHuy190303/CoFT/docs/thesis/Thesis.md

     - 2.3.2 CoFT: A True Co-Training Framework
   - 2.4 Conclusion
 - **Chapter 3: Methodology and Implementation**
-  - 3.1 Experimental Setup and Reproducibility
+  - 3.1 High-Level Architecture: A Dual-Branch Approach
     - 3.1.1 Technology Stack and Hardware Configuration
     - 3.1.2 Guiding Principles for Full Reproducibility
   - 3.2 Benchmark Datasets and Preprocessing